uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 We believe that children and youth must have a strong voice in developing reconciliation policy, programs, and practices into the future.
 It is therefore vital to develop appropriate public education strategies to support the ongoing involvement of children and youth in age-appropriate reconciliation initiatives and projects at community, regional, and national levels.

-Through direct participation in the TRC’s National Events, thousands of young people and their teachers across the country had the opportunity to learn about the residential schools and think about their own role and responsibility in reconciliation.
+Through direct participation in the =|TRC=Truth and Reconciliation Commission of Canada=’s National Events, thousands of young people and their teachers across the country had the opportunity to learn about the residential schools and think about their own role and responsibility in reconciliation.
-The TRC’s Education Days were designed specifically for elementary and high school students and their teachers.
+The =|TRC=Truth and Reconciliation Commission of Canada=’s Education Days were designed specifically for elementary and high school students and their teachers.
 Young people had the opportunity to listen to, and interact with, Elders and Survivors.
 They attended interactive workshops where they learned about the residential school history, resilience, and healing through the arts—painting, carving, storytelling, music, and film.
 They visited the Learning Places to walk through the Legacy of Hope Foundation display, “One Hundred Years of Loss,” and to see posters and archival photographs of the residential schools from their own region.